Best Known Regions

 4. Visit Sri Siva Subramaniya Swami Temple

 This brightly coloured Hindu temple at the southern end of Nadi town is hard to miss.
 The pyramid shaped towers (typical of Dravidian architecture) are covered in elaborate carvings of warriors, kings and gods.
 For a small entry fee, you can join the guided tour which runs every 1/2hour between 8.30am – 3.00pm.
-Its holy ground so you’ll need to observe a few rules like dressing modestly and removing your shoes at the entrance.
-The entire complex is a visual feast but keep your photos for the temple’s exterior.
-It’s forbidden to take photos inside the temple.
+It's holy ground so you’ll need to observe a few rules like dressing modestly and removing your shoes at the entrance.
+Please be aware that it is forbidden to take photos inside the temple.
+Take as many photos of the exterior to remember this extraordinary site.

 5. Vou Hub for Arts, Culture & Activities

-- Did you know that several Denarau properties offer adults only areas for those not travelling with children.
-Experience The Waitui Beach Club at The Sofitel Beach Resort & Spa and Koro at the Hilton Fiji Beach Resort & Spa.
+• Several Denarau properties offer adults only ares for those not travelling with children.
+Experience Sofitel Fiji's Waitui Beach Club, or Hilton Fiji Beach Resort and Spa's Koro

 What are the Top 4 selling points for this region?